aquova/bouncer/README.md

 - Debugging
     - A bot instance can be specified as a debugging instance.
     - Non-debugging instances will ignore owner commands when debugging enabled, allowing development work while other instances remain live in the server.
+- Censor
+    - A regex-based blacklist of banned words can be specified in `config.json`.
+    - When a user makes a post with a match, the offending message is deleted and moderators are notified of the infraction.

 There is also a `$help` command, which will give the syntax for all of the previously listed commands

 For better security, the bot only listens in specific channels for commands, and only accepts commands for users with specific roles.
 These can be specified, along with other parameters, in the `config.json` file, which is not included for obvious security reasons.

-If you wish to run the bot yourself, a rough guide on how to do so is located in `setup.md`.
+If you wish to run the bot yourself, a rough guide on how to do so is located in `setup.md`, and if you are wanting to run the bot on a Debian-based server (or any with apt-get), there is an easy `setup.sh` installation script.